-- 1. Since the Jury did not present all of its component units, an adverse opinion was issued for the DeSoto Parish Police Jury as a reporting entity; however, an unmodified opinion was issued on the primary government financial statements of the DeSoto Parish Police Jury as of and for the year ended December 31, 2019. - 2.
+- 1. Since the Jury did not present all of its component units, an adverse opinion was issued for the DeSoto Parish Police Jury as a reporting entity; however, an unmodified opinion was issued on the primary government financial statements of the DeSoto Parish Police Jury as of and for the year ended December 31, 2020. - 2.
 The audit did not disclose any material weaknesses in internal control. - 3.
-The audit disclosed no instances of noncompliance required to be reported under Government Auditing Standards. - 4.
-The audit disclosed one material weakness in internal control over a major program (2019-001). - 5.
+The audit disclosed one instance of noncompliance required to be reported under Government Auditing Standards (2020-001). - 4.
+The audit did not disclose any instances of material weaknesses in internal control over major programs. - 5.
 An unmodified opinion was issued on compliance for major programs. - 6.
-The audit disclosed one finding related to federal awards that is required to be reported under the Uniform Guidance (2019-001). - 7.
-The following program was major for the year ended December 31, 2019: - Low-Income Housing Assistance Program (CFDA #14.871) - 8. \$750,000 was the threshold used to distinguish Type A from Type B programs. - 9.
-The DeSoto Parish Police Jury does not qualify as a low risk auditee.
+The audit did not disclose any findings related to federal awards that are required to be reported under the Uniform Guidance. - 7.
+The following programs were major for the year ended December 31, 2020: - o Low-Income Housing Assistance Program (CFDA #14.871 and 14.HCC) - 8. \$750,000 was the threshold used to distinguish Type A from Type B programs. - 9.
+The DeSoto Parish Police Jury does not qualify as a low-risk auditee.